-This year, an estimated 7,060 adults (2,630 men and 4,430 women) in the United States will be diagnosed with anal cancer.
-It is estimated that 880 deaths (330 men and 550 women) from this disease will occur this year.
+This year, an estimated 9,440 adults (3,150 men and 6,290 women) in the United States will be diagnosed with anal cancer.
+Worldwide, an estimated 50,685 people were diagnosed with anal cancer in 2020.

 In the United States,the number of new cases has been increasing the past several years.
 The human papillomavirus (HPV) causes most squamous cell anal cancers.
 See the Risk Factors and Prevention section for more information on HPV.
 The average age of diagnosis for anal cancer is in the early 60s.
 Anal cancer is rare in people younger than 35.

 It is estimated that 1,670 deaths (740 men and 930 women) from this disease will occur in the United States this year.
 Worldwide, an estimated 19,293 people died from anal cancer in 2020.

 Although the number of deaths from anal cancer has been increasing, the disease is often curable.
 The 5-year survival rate tells you what percent of people live at least 5 years after the cancer is found.
 Percent means how many out of 100.
 In the United States, the 5-year survival rate for people with anal cancer is almost 69%.